Frequently Asked Questions

 Undertake police clearance and child protection training

-Apply to Immigration New Zealand to become an approved sponsor.
+Apply to Immigration New Zealand to become an Approved Sponsor.

-Approved sponsors must be able to financially support sponsored refugees individual/whānau until the Ministry of Social Development is able to process their benefit claims.
-There is no strict timeframe for this, but approved sponsors should prepare to provide financial support for at least four to six weeks.
+Approved Sponsors must be able to financially support sponsored a refugee individual or whānau until the Ministry of Social Development (MSD) is able to process their benefit claims.
+There is no strict timeframe for this, but Approved Sponsors should prepare to provide financial support for at least four to six weeks.

-Immigration New Zealand will organise and fund all international travel for sponsored refugees to travel to New Zealand.
+INZ will organise and fund all international travel for sponsored refugees to travel to New Zealand.

-Immigration New Zealand will pay for the refugees’ international travel as well as the costs associated with the health and English language assessments and visa processing.
+INZ will pay for the refugees’ international travel as well as the costs associated with the health and English language assessments and visa processing.

 The Approved Sponsor will be responsible for meeting the sponsored refugees at the airport when they arrive and for funding any additional domestic travel to the settlement location.